 Your next international trip could include a free (or almost free) stopover in Istanbul.
-Turkish Airlines makes long layovers bearable by offering a city tour OR a free hotel room.
+Turkish Airlines makes long layovers bearable by offering a free city tour OR a free hotel room.
 But you have to plan ahead when booking your flights to get the deal, especially now that you will be making your connection at the new Istanbul International airport terminal.

 Do I Need a Visa and Local Currency?